LeviOdom/CipherCalculator/README.md

 A functioning simple calculator which translates numbers to a letter
 cipher for coding employee prices or item cost for retail situations.

-Copyright &copy; 2020 Levi Odom
+Copyright &copy; 2020 Levi Odom using GPLv2 only

 This program is free software; you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by